Jailbirds (1940 film)

-Jailbirds is a 1940 British comedy crime film directed by Oswald Mitchell and starring Albert Burdon, Harry Terry and Charles Farrell.
-It was based on a theatrical sketch by Fred Karno.
+Jailbirds is a 1940 British second feature ('B') comedy crime film directed by Oswald Mitchell and starring Albert Burdon, Harry Terry and Charles Farrell.
+It was written by Con West and Mitchell based on a theatrical sketch by Fred Karno.

 Plot summary

 After escaping from prison two criminals attempt to hide stolen jewels in a loaf of bread.
 However it accidentally gets sent to the wrong house leading to their ultimate capture.